 - 15 cm cucumber diced

-- 2-4 tbsp espelette pepper chutney I used Tariette
+- 2-4 tablespoon espelette pepper chutney I used Tariette

 - Spread the onion rings out on a plate.
 Add a little salt and pour over the vinegar.
 Leave until ready to serve.